The Ultimate Guide to Managing Generational Diversity in the Workplace for Business Success

 Managers have to deal with a lot in the workplace, but one particular challenge that often goes under the radar is that of managing multiple generations at once.

 Today's workforce has the widest age diversity.
 From the fresh-faced 17-year old intern to the retiring 68-year old veteran, each generation is different, and there's no one-size-fits-all approach to managing them all.

-That said, you can use each generation’s unique characteristics to your advantage.
-An age-diverse workforce can help boost your company's bottom line, employee retention rate, and market share.
+That said, you can use each generation's unique characteristics to your advantage.
+Generational diversity in the workplace can help boost your company's bottom line, employee retention rate, and market share.

 What is Generational Diversity?

 Generational diversity refers to having personnel of several generations represented in the workplace.
 In recent years, we've seen the emergence of five generations; you'll often see employees with an enormous age difference working side-by-side.
 This is why diversity is one of the future workplace trends.